-If your spouse received Social Security benefits, Social Security checked qualifications at the time retirement benefits started.
+If your spouse received Social Security benefits, then Social Security will have checked qualifications at the time retirement benefits started.
 An individual must have a minimum of 10 years or 40 credits of employment paying Social Security taxes to receive benefits.
 Deceased workers may have fewer credits to meet qualifications.

 Survivor Must Qualify